smithy-lang/smithy-python/codegen/smithy-python-codegen-test/README.md

 ## Smithy Python Codegen Test

-This package is a hand-written Smithy package that generates a python client.
+This package is a handwritten Smithy package that generates a python client.
 The shapes in this package are intended to exercise as many parts of the generator as possible to ensure they generate valid code that passes mypy checks.
-For example, there are cases that ensure that we're properly escaping shape names that would collide with built in types (e.g. a shape called `Exception` would collide with the builtin of the same name if it weren't escaped).
+For example, there are cases that ensure that we're properly escaping shape names that would collide with built-in types (e.g. a shape called `Exception` would collide with the builtin of the same name if it weren't escaped).

 This package does not contain any actual unit tests.
 Mypy passing and python not